 - Bring your assignment question, marking criteria and course materials as relevant.

-We can't proofread an assignment at PASSdi but we will do our best to answer your questions.
+Just remember, we can't proofread at PASSdi but we will do our best to answer your questions.

 What else is available?